 Hay fever was one of them (amongst many other issues!)

 Sadly, hay fever is on the rise and since it is so relevant for this time of the year, I am super excited to share my anti-hay fever gun with you!

 In a nutshell, hay fever is an allergy attack because the immune system is a bit too eager in protecting us.
 I am sure you are wondering why some people get it and others don’t?

 There are several reasons, actually!
 Finding the root causes of this condition is not all short and sweet…I believe we need to look around these:

-Delivery method: vaginal birth and breastfed babies get the mother’s beneficial bacteria, however, if the mother also suffered from allergies then the baby will be more prone to it.
+Vaginal birth and breastfed babies get the mother’s beneficial bacteria, however, if the mother also suffered from allergies, then the baby will be more prone to it.

-Sensitization: when we are exposed to an allergen, the allergen can go two ways depending on how the immune cells, namely, the T cells differentiate.
+When we are exposed to an allergen, the allergen can go two ways depending on how the immune cells, namely, the T cells differentiate.
 One way leads to the production of IgG antibodies which have a protective function.
-On this journey, the allergen is immobilized and destroyed without causing a reaction.The other way leads to the production of IgE antibodies where the allergens bind to mast cells (a type of immune cell that releases histamine) priming the body to recognise the allergen the next time.
-This is called sensitization and results in an allergic reaction.
+On this journey, the allergen is immobilised and destroyed without causing a reaction.The other way leads to the production of IgE antibodies where the allergens bind to mast cells (a type of immune cell that releases histamine) priming the body to recognise the allergen the next time.
+This is called sensitisation and results in an allergic reaction.
 Research is not conclusive as to why some people are sensitized and others are not.